apioo/fusio/README.md

 # Apps

-The main entry point of Fusio is the `public/` folder which serves your API.
+Since it is difficult to work with an API only app Fusio provides apps which help to work with the API.
+Mostly apps are simple JS apps, which work with the internal API of Fusio.
+You can see a list of all available apps at our [marketplace](https://www.fusio-project.org/marketplace).
+You can install such an app either through a CLI command i.e. `php bin/fusio marketplace:install fusio` or through the backend app.

-Beside this Fusio provides also many apps which help to work with your API i.e. the backend app which provides an UI to configure your API.
-These apps are located at the `apps/` folder.
-Fusio provides also a [marketplace](https://www.fusio-project.org/marketplace) which lists all available apps.
-It is possible to install an app either through a CLI command i.e. `php bin/fusio marketplace:install fusio` to install the backend app or through the backend app.
+All apps are installed to the `apps/` folder.
+You need to tell Fusio the public url to the apps folder at the `.env` file by defining the `FUSIO_APPS_URL` variable.
+Depending on your setup this can be either a custom sub-domain like `https://apps.acme.com` or simply the sub folder `https://acme.com/apps`.

 ## Backend

 ![Backend](https://github.com/apioo/fusio/blob/master/doc/_static/backend.png)

-The backend app is the app where the administrator can configure the system.
+The backend app is the main app to configure and manage your API.
+The installer automatically installs this app.
 The app is located at `/apps/fusio/`.

 # Installation